 Proactive problem management analyzes data to identify trends and underlying problems that could eventually cause an incident, then addressing them before they do.

 - Improves efficiency and effectiveness

 - Improves relationships and alignment with the business

 - Enables innovation by creating more time for it

 - Increases productivity and team effectiveness

 For the Business

-Achieving Proactive Problem Management
+Achieving Proactive Management for Problems